 What is BPMN?

-BPMN stands for Business Process Model and Notation, it is a standard to design and document business processes in a graphical notation.
+BPMN stands for Business Process Model and Notation.
+It is an OMG and ISO standard to design and document business processes in a graphical notation.
 You can find more details about the specification at bpmn.org.

 The basics of BPMN